 - Curb-Stomp Battle: Transferring Heimdall to Hemnitz, it's a curb stomp without the battle.
 Hemnitz uses Heimdall to force every citizen of the State to line up for euthanasia centers, and then South Borea, the neighboring nation, simply marches in and loots the place now that nobody lives there anymore anyway.
 Evan is executed.

 - A God Am I: Evan simply uses Heimdall to be worshiped by the people.
-It's Lonely at the Top, and he wonders if that's a good price for becoming a god.
+It's Lonely at the Top, and he wonders if that's an acceptable price for becoming a god.

 - Golden Ending: Requiring the player to find all Heimdall codes before ascending to floor 37, this ending has Evan use the relays to forcefully break the people out of the shackles of obedience imposed on them by the State so far, by forcing free will onto everyone.
 It's not an idyllic flowers-and-sunshine ending, but now that the people are free, the situation is finally hopeful again.